some-dray/cg_assessment/sample-exec-summary2.md

 ### Business Impact

-- Enhanced Security Posture: Partnering with Chainguard enables a 98.9% reduction in vulnerabilities, allowing {{customer_name}} to deliver on its CVE remediation mandate.
+- Enhanced Security Posture: Partnering with Chainguard enables a {{reduction_percentage}} reduction in vulnerabilities, allowing {{customer_name}} to deliver on its CVE remediation mandate.
 Furthermore, all images undergo automated functional and security testing including vulnerability scans, and malware checks above and beyond what other Linux Distributions do.
 - Compliance & Board Readiness: Chainguard delivers consistent, trusted open source across teams, accelerating compliance, meeting board-level goals and reducing dependency on exception workflows.
 - Operational Efficiency: With {{reduction_percentage}} fewer CVEs to track, patch, and manage, offloading CVE remediation to Chainguard frees engineers from low-value triage & exception workflows, increasing focus on innovation and delivery.